carpentries-incubator/python-text-analysis/episodes/03-preprocessing.md

 vex
 ```

-To help make this quick for all the text in all our books, we'll use a helper function we prepared for learners to use our tokenizer, do the casing and lemmatization we discussed earlier, and write the results to a file:
+To help make this *relatively* quick for all the text in all our books, we'll use a helper function we prepared for learners to use our tokenizer, do the casing and lemmatization we discussed earlier, and write the results to a file:

 ```python
 from helpers import lemmatize_files lemma_file_list = lemmatize_files(tokenizer, corpus_file_list)
 ```

 This process may take several minutes to run.
-Doing this preprocessing now however will save us much, much time later.
+If you don't want to wait, you can stop the cell running and use our pre-baked solution (lemma files) found in data/book_lemmas.
+The next section will walk you through both options.

-## Saving Our Progress
+## Creating dataframe to work with files and lemmas easily

-Let's save our progress by storing a spreadsheet (```*.csv``` or ```*.xlsx``` file) that lists all our authors, books, and associated filenames, both the original and lemmatized copies.
+Let's save a dataframe / spreadsheet that lists all our authors, books, and associated filenames, both the original and lemmatized copies.

 We'll use another helper we prepared to make this easy: